Not-Enough-Photons/reCOM/README.md

 Stay tuned, and you are free to contribute any findings you see fit.

 # Disclaimer
 This repository **will NOT** contain any copyrighted assets.
-If you are using this engine to load reCOM, you **MUST** own the original SOCOM games for this to work.
+If you are using this project to play SOCOM titles, you **MUST** own legal copies of the games for this to work.
 We will not distribute illegal copies of the game.
 All rights are reserved to Zipper Interactive and Sony Computer Entertainment.